 Email Julie Rivard, Rolling Hills VP of Science

 The Science Fair is designed to help your child develop the ability to explore and investigate a scientific topic in depth and use the scientific method.
 The process will allow each student to integrate writing, math, science and other curriculum areas.
 We hope the Science Fair will be a fun and unique way for your child to engage in learning and to explore science in more depth.
 All science fair projects should be grade appropriate and should be authentic work of the student.

 While the Science Fair is designed for your child’s benefit we wanted to share with you how much and what type of parental involvement and input is permitted.

-• Parents may assist their child in putting their slides together.
+• Parents may assist their child in creating a visually appealing display.
+For example, parents may help with measuring, cutting, pasting, gluing and placement of work on display board.
 The work, however, should be that of your child.

 • The research, design, and investigation should be completed primarily by the student.
 The parent’s role is to provide the resources and direction necessary while also being a constant source of encouragement and support.
 While you are welcome to be involved we ask that you think about how much of the work is your child’s versus your work.
 Obviously, younger students need more support and help and this is to be expected.
 Again, the goal is to get your child interested and engaged in science and experiments, so use your judgment on the appropriate level of support.

 • Topic selection should be that of your child but parents are welcome to offer suggestions and encourage exploration of topics they might not consider.
 Again, please make sure the topic is grade appropriate.

 • Parents are welcome to proofread a student’s work, but corrections should be made by the child.

 • Questions?
 Contact Julie Rivard, Rolling Hills VP of Science, firstname.lastname@example.org.